World of Greyhawk Fantasy Game Setting: The 1983 boxed set

 In 1983, TSR published an expanded boxed set of the campaign world, World of Greyhawk (usually called the "Greyhawk boxed set" to differentiate it from other editions).
 The boxed set features a cover by Jeff Easley.
 This edition increases the total number of pages of information in the folio edition fourfold, to 128 pages.
 These are divided between an eighty-page booklet titled A Guide to the World of Greyhawk Setting: A Catalogue of the Land of the Flanaess, being the eastern portion of the continent of Oerik, of Oerth and a 48-page booklet titled Glossography for the Guide to the World of Greyhawk Fantasy Setting, compiled by Pluffet Smedger the Elder of the Royal University at Relmord, CY 998.
 The same four-color map of the Flanaess from the folio edition is also included.

-The 1983 edition adds information on the gods of the setting, weather, tables for place-of-birth, encounter tables for the various kingdoms, and suggestions for scenarios.
+The 1983 edition adds details for the gods of the setting, information on weather, tables to determine the place of birth for characters, encounter tables to be used for different kingdoms, and ideas for adventure scenarios.
 According to game designer Jim Bambra, "The second edition was much larger than the first and addressed itself to making the World of Greyhawk setting a more detailed and vibrant place."